Skip to content

 [[FTLog sharedInstance] registerInnerLogCacheToLogsFilePath:filePath];

-To ensure the completeness of internal logs, this configuration must be set before SDK initialization
+To ensure the integrity of internal logs, this configuration should be set before initializing the SDK

-• Troubleshoot Datakit to see if it is running normally.
+• Troubleshoot Datakit to ensure it is running normally

-• Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly and initialized correctly.
+• Confirm that the SDK upload address datakitUrl or datawayUrl is configured correctly and initialized properly.
 In debug mode, check the logs to determine upload issues.

-• Verify whether datakit is uploading data to the corresponding workspace and is not offline.
+• Check if datakit is uploading data to the corresponding workspace and whether it is offline.
 This can be confirmed by logging into Guance and checking "Infrastructure".

 Successful Data Collection Verification